cc-api/linux/svosdoc/template.md

 * Touched As-Needed
    * First Last <first.last@intel.com>
      * Description of what and when
+* Also consider mentioning teams instead of individuals that may be impacted since individuals can change roles or outright leave the company.
+Having a team name even if all the people in it are gone goes a long way to getting context to establish a new conversation about this work.

 # Files Affected
 Though it doesn't have to be comprehensive, try your best.